Sioncoolwijk/sioncoolwijk/README.md

 ## 🚀 About me
 I hold an MSc in Information Studies with a specialization in Data Science from the University of Amsterdam.
 My thesis on machine learning for churn prediction in e-commerce was published academically.
 I have been working with Python for over 6 years and specialize in data engineering analytics engineering and full stack development.
 I enjoy building systems that sit at the intersection of technology and business impact.
-I am the founder of **Datagrove** where I help teams design and build cloud data platforms modern web applications mobile apps and AI driven solutions.
+I am the founder of **Datagrove** where I help teams design and build cloud data platforms, modern web applications, mobile apps, and AI driven solutions.

 Website: https://datagrove.nl